The Galápagos Islands

 Bottled Water: Bottled and filtered water is available at all our lodges and on the boat.

 Food Allergies / Requirements: Participants with significant food allergies or special dietary requirements should contact the WINGS office.
-We will make sure the Nemo III knows of yourur requirements.
-Meals are served at a pre-announced times but participants who need to eat according to a schedule should bring supplemental food in case of a schedule mis-match..
-Please contact the WINGS office if you have any questions.
+We will make sure the Nemo III knows of your requirements.
+Meals are served at pre-announced times, but participants who need to eat according to a schedule should bring supplemental food in case of a schedule mismatch.
+Please get in touch with the WINGS office if you have any questions.

-TRANSPORT: Transportation apart from the cruise will be in vans or buses.
-Our vessel for the cruise will be the Nemo III, a 75-foot first class sailing catamaran with 8 rooms, seven of which are for our participants.
-Some of the rooms are quite small but efficiently designed with private bathrooms, hot water, and, and a single outlet (though not necessarily in the bathroom).
+TRANSPORT: Transportation, apart from the cruise, will be in vans or buses.
+Our vessel for the cruise will be the Nemo III, a 75-foot first-class sailing catamaran with 8 rooms, seven of which are for our participants.
+Some of the rooms are quite small but efficiently designed with private bathrooms, hot water, and a single outlet (though not necessarily in the bathroom).
 The whole boat has plenty of space for relaxing, using the hot tub, watching for water birds, or just enjoying the fresh air.
-Interior spaces are air conditioned, and rooms are made up each day.
+Interior spaces are air-conditioned, and rooms are made up each day.
 Drinking water is available at all times, and three delicious meals are served each day.
-The boat comes with a crew of six as well as locally licensed naturalist guide.
+The boat comes with a crew of six as well as a locally licensed naturalist guide.

 Last updated Jan 18, 2023